MobilityData/awesome-transit/README.md

 - [When(ish) is my bus?
 Data and code](https://github.com/mjskay/when-ish-is-my-bus) - The data and code (R) behind Whenish is my bus?
 Data includes three days of historical vehicle positions and the survey results.
 - ["Legacy AVL system?
 It's okay, join the club." by Kurt Raschke](https://kurtraschke.com/2015/01/legacy-avl-export) - Discussion of options for transforming legacy AVL system data into the GTFS-realtime format.
+- ["GTFS Best Practices now available!" by Sean Barbeau](https://medium.com/@sjbarbeau/gtfs-best-practices-now-available-88ac67194233) - Discusses some of the challenges of an open data format like GTFS and the GTFS Best Practices that were launched in early 2017 to help address data quality.
 - ["What's new in GTFS-realtime v2.0" by Sean Barbeau](https://medium.com/@sjbarbeau/whats-new-in-gtfs-realtime-v2-0-cd45e6a861e9) - Discuss the shortfalls in GTFS-realtime v1.0 and the improvements in v2.0.
 - ["AVL, CAD, and Real-Time Passenger Info for Beginners" by Tony Laidig](http://transitdata.net/avl-cad-and-real-time-passenger-info-for-beginners/) - Provides a general introduction to technology used to track vehicles.